kartoza/docker-pg-backup/README.md

 * DUMP_ARGS='-Fc' The default dump argument to generate compressed database dumps.
 You can change this to generate other formats ie plain SQL dumps.
+* RESTORE_ARGS='-j 4' The restore command to run four parallel jobs.
+You can specify other arguments based on official postgis_restore documentation.
 * STORAGE_BACKEND='FILE' The default backend is to store the files on the host machine.
 Alternate backend is the s3 bucket (.ie minio or amazon bucket)
 * DB_TABLES=yes Indicates if you need to dump all the tables in a DB into separate dumps.